rytilahti/python-miio/docs/discovery.rst

     pip install python-miio

-Alternatively, you can clone this repository and use `poetry <https://python-poetry.org>`_ to install the current master:
+Alternatively, you can clone this repository and use `uv <https://docs.astral.sh/uv>`_ to install the current master:

 .. code-block:: console

     git clone https://github.com/rytilahti/python-miio.git
     cd python-miio/
-    poetry install
+    uv sync

 This will install python-miio into a separate virtual environment outside of your regular python installation.
 You can then execute installed programs (like ``miiocli``):

 .. code-block:: console

-    poetry run miiocli --help
+    uv run miiocli --help

 .. tip::

-    If you want to execute more commands in a row, you can activate the created virtual environment to avoid typing ``poetry run`` for each
+    If you want to execute more commands in a row, you can activate the created virtual environment to avoid typing ``uv run`` for each
     invocation:

     .. code-block:: console

-        poetry shell
+        source .venv/bin/activate
         miiocli --help
         miiocli discover